dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     }

-The simple version of ``make_property()`` just call the more complete one with a some default arguments.
+The simple version of ``make_property()`` just calls the more complete one with a some default arguments.
 What those values mean exactly is out of the scope of this tutorial, check the page about the :ref:`Object class <doc_object_class>` for more details about binding methods and properties.

 The complete version is more involved.
 First, it creates ``String``s and ``StringName``s for the needed fields, by allocating memory and calling their constructors.
-Then it creates a ``GDExtensionPropertyInfo`` struct and set all the fields with the arguments provided.
+Then it creates a ``GDExtensionPropertyInfo`` struct and sets all the fields with the arguments provided.
 Finally it returns this created struct.

-The ``destruct_property()`` function is straightforward, it simply call the destructors for the created objects and free their allocated memory.
+The ``destruct_property()`` function is straightforward, it simply calls the destructors for the created objects and frees their allocated memory.

 Let's go back again to the header ``api.h`` to create the functions that will actually bind the methods: